indieweb/wordpress-indieauth/readme.txt

 == Changelog ==

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

+= 3.3.3 =
+* Enforce unique URLs for user accounts
+* Add user url to user table
+* Redo association for URL to user account.
+At this time, only the root path and the author archive URLs are allowed as a return.
+Hoping to add more options in future
+* Add Site Health Check
+* Improvwe text and links for authorization failure

 = 3.3.2 =
 * Add new diagnostic script that will nag you until you run it at least once